bradleydalina/file-media-renamer/readme.txt

 = What filetypes can it rename?  =

-All filtypes as long as it appears in the media lists.
+All file types as long as it appears in the media lists.

-= What happens to the parent post or attachment page of the renamed files? =
+= What happens to the parent post or attachment page content where the file name was attached, if the file was renamed? =

-It will also be updated, it will be replaced with the new filenames.
+Its content will also be updated, it will be replaced the source url with the new filename.

 = What else does it do? =

 It updates the file meta, and other common tables associated with the file.

+= What are its limitations? =

+It cannot update src url of the manually hardcoded files or static call of file.
+Here are some examples
+> The static call for css background-image style, if it is called inside the style.css
+> Hardcoded call for image, when they call an image using the src attribute and not generate it using its ID from the database.
+    • Themes
+    • Plugins
+> Uncommon tables, this plugin does not check all the tables.
+It only update the most common tables
+    • post
+    • postmeta
+    • links
+    • options
+    • comments

+> You can send your feedback or request to add support for some tables or plugin tables.

+Please check <a target="_blank" href="http://wordpress.org/plugins/image-tag-manager/">Image Tag Manager</a> also.

 == Screenshots ==